design-gateway/aes256-gcm-100g/README.md

 In addition to this free evaluation demo, we provide other demo applications for this IP core, please visit our [website](https://dgway.com/ASIP_E.html#AESGCM) for more information.

 Moreover, our IP is applicable for communication security protocols such as TLS.
-We also offer a complete TLS system that includes AES256GCM-IP to archive transfer speed up to 10 Gbps.
+We also offer a complete TLS system, [TLS10G-IP](https://dgway.com/ASIP_E.html#TLS), which includes AES256GCM-IP to archive transfer speed up to 10 Gbps.
 For further details on our TLS-IP and its demonstration, please reach out to us.